 Net assets with donor restrictions - Net assets subject to donor-imposed restrictions that may or will be met either by actions of the Partnership and/or the passage of time.
 When the donor-imposed restriction is satisfied or the restriction ends, the Partnership reclassifies net assets with donor restrictions to net assets without donor restrictions.
-The Partnership's net assets with donor restrictions at June 30, 2020 represent unspent grant revenue that is for the following fiscal year and unspent grant revenue that may not be used for lobbying activities.
-The Partnership's net assets with donor restrictions at June 30, 2019 represent unspent grant revenue that may not be used for lobbying activities.
+The Partnership's net assets with donor restrictions at June 30, 2021 and June 30, 2020 represent unspent grant revenue that is for the following fiscal year and unspent grant revenue that may not be used for lobbying activities.